cinqtechnologies/spring-jpa-jersey/README.md

 # Skills in Spring, Data manipulation and JAX RS

-All the libraries used on this porject were updated to lastest one.
+All the libraries used on this project were updated to lastest one.
 Check pom.xml for details.

 # Database